magaerttner/mbqd-website/content/home/onesentence.md

   columns = "1" # Choose how many columns the section has.
 Valid values: 1 or 2.

 +++
-<span>This group, led by <a href="/author/martin-garttner">Martin Gärttner</a> is located at Heidelberg University in a superposition state between Physikalisches Institut, Kirchhoff-Institute for Physics, and the Institute for Theoretical Physics.</span>
+This group, led by <a href="/author/martin-garttner">Martin Gärttner</a> is located at Heidelberg University in a superposition state between Physikalisches Institut, Kirchhoff-Institute for Physics, and the Institute for Theoretical Physics.